inuits/elody-base-graphql/README.md

 - The gitlab pipeline should start running where the npm package gets built and published to nexus automatically

-### How to publish a graphql module to nexus (manually - depricated)

-Follow these steps to publish a package to nexus for use in graphql pipeline:

-- Change the `main` entry under `publishConfig` inside of the `package.json` to `./dist/modules/{moduleDirectoryName}/{moduleFileName}.js` (Do not commit)
-- `pnpm run generate` from the inuits-dams-frontend directory
-- `pnpm run build` from in the directory of the module you want to publish
-- Bump `package.json` version
-- Commit new `package.json` and other changes inside the graphql module
-- `pnpm publish`

 ### Add the gitlab pipeline to a new repository

 To add the gitlab pipeline ([example project](https://gitlab.inuits.io/rnd/inuits/dams/inuits-dams-saved-search-module)) where the npm package gets automatically built and published to nexus follow these steps: